simoneluchetta/computer-vision-project/README.md

-# Computer Vision project a.a.
-2022: A-NeRF: application to videos
+# Computer Vision project a.y.
+2021/2022: A-NeRF: application to videos

-Computer Vision project at University of Trento for a.a.
-2022
+Computer Vision project at University of Trento for a.y.
+2021/2022

 Authors:
 1. Simone Luchetta (simone.luchetta@studenti.unitn.it)